shanmukha-m-k/colmar-academy/README.md

 ### Description

- A bootstrap responsive landing page developed for a new school "Colar Academy".
+ A responsive landing page developed for a new school "Colar Academy".

-## Setup/Installation Requirements
+### Setup/Installation Requirements

 * Clone the repository to your desktop
 * Navigate to the bottom level of the directory